fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 If there is less than 1 day, the window is shown every 2 hours.
 The end user can defer and they'll see the window again in 2 hours.

 If the end user is past the deadline, Fleet opens the window.
 The end user can't close the window.

-## Settings

-To use MDM features you have to connect Fleet to Apple Push Certificates Portal:

-1. In the Fleet UI, head to the **Settings > Integrations > Mobile device management (MDM)** page.
-Users with the admin role can access the settings pages.

-2. Follow the instructions under **Apple Push Certificates Portal**.

 <meta name="pageOrderInSection" value="1500">